 Develop experiences ( career days, internships, mentorship programs,etc.) for high school students that help to motivate them to succeed academically and continue their education after high school.

 Many studies conclude that students are far more likely to stay in school and graduate if they see the relevance of their education and have a relationship with a caring adult.

-Two recent studies conclude that relevance is a critical factor in student success and in helping students transition to the next level:
+Research finds that relevance is a critical factor in student success and in helping students transition to the next level.

 Bill & Melinda Gates Foundation -- Excerpt from the Executive Summary:

 "While most dropouts blame themselves for failing to graduate, there are things that they say schools can do to help them finish: Four out of five students (81%) said that there should be more opportunities for real world learning and some in the focus groups called for more experiential learning.
 They said students need to see the connection between school and getting a good job."

 "Academic preparation is necessary but not sufficient, however, in helping low-income students enroll in and graduate from college.
 Expectations about college attendance are important with one in particular standing out: a student's expectation that a college degree will be essential to pursue his or her desired career.
 Students who make this connection are six times more likely to earn their degree than those who did not."